gve-sw/gve_devnet_webex_device_periodic_reboot/README.md

 2. Before activating the macro, set the following constants in the code on your device.
 * `RebootTime`: represents the time in HH:MM (24-hour format) to reboot the device
 * `RebootDay`: represents the day of the week to reboot the device.
 Please use the corresponding number mapped to the day of the week.
+* `force_flag`: if true, the device will reboot regardless if it's in use (on a call) or not.
+If false, the device reboots only if it's in idle, standby, or halfwake mode
+* `daily`: if true, the device reboots at the specified time daily (ignoring RebootDay)
 ```
-// By default, reboot every Sunday at 10:00 AM
+// By default, reboot every Sunday at 10:00 AM (force = False)
 const RebootTime = "10:00" // time to reboot (24 h)
 const RebootDay = "0" // Sunday: 0, Monday: 1, Tuesday: 2, Wednesday: 3, Thursday: 4, Friday: 5, Saturday: 6
+const force_flag = false // set to true, forces reboot even if device is actively being used, false only reboots when device is available (standby, or not in use)
+const daily = false // set to true for daily reboots (RebootDay is ignored, but RebootTime is considered)
 ```
 3. Activate the macro